rutvijraut/Graphic-Design/README.md

 # Graphic-Design
 It is the process of visual communication and problem- solving through the use of typography and illustration.this field is considerd a subset of visual communication and communication design.
-Graphic designers create and combine symbols, images and text to form visual representations of ideas and messages
+Graphic designers create and combine symbols, images and text to form visual representations of ideas and messages.
+A graphic design project may involve the stylization and presentation of existing text and either preexisting imagery or images developed by the graphic designer.
+Elements can be incorporated in both traditional and digital form, which involves the use of visual arts, typography, and page layout techniques.
+Graphic designers organize pages and optionally add graphic elements.
+Graphic designers can commission photographers or illustrators to create original pieces.
+Designers use digital tools, often referred to as interactive design, or multimedia design.
+Designers need communication skills to convince an audience and sell their designs.